zhousarah/azure-compute-docs/articles/virtual-machines/nvme-linux.md

 In this article, we discuss the process of converting virtual machines (VM) running Linux from SCSI to NVMe storage.
 By migrating to NVMe, you can take advantage of its improved performance and scalability.

-For detailed steps, read about [converting VMs from SCSI to NVMe using Linux](https://techcommunity.microsoft.com/t5/running-sap-applications-on-the/converting-virtual-machines-running-linux-from-scsi-to-nvme/ba-p/4162497).

 ## SCSI vs NVMe

 Azure VMs support two types of storage interfaces: Small Computer System Interface (SCSI) and NVMe.
 The SCSI interface is a legacy standard that provides physical connectivity and data transfer between computers and peripheral devices.
 NVMe is similar to SCSI in that it provides connectivity and data transfer, but NVMe is a faster and more efficient interface for data transfer between servers and storage systems.